 - 1 1/2 tablespoons Imperial Sugar Extra Fine Granulated Sugar

 - 1 teaspoon lemon juice

-  - 12 ounces white candy melts or white chips
+- 12 ounces white candy chips/morsels or 16 ounces pure white chocolate*

 - 1/2 ounce freeze dried strawberries, crushed into fine crumbs